-As of 27 Nov 2018, the latest predictions for 2019 are listed here in this post.
-If you want to see the revised predictions as they change throughout 2019 OR to look at predictions beyond 2019, then look at the latest post listed in this list here (link to: the5krunner.com).
+If you want to look at predictions beyond 2019, then look at the latest post listed in this list here (link to: the5krunner.com).

 - Vivoactive 3 Plus or “DragonFlyM” /WearOS – Due January 2019 – probability – 100% VA3 LTE version announced